 An ecommerce store is probably the first thing you think of when it comes to online businesses.
 These are essentially like any other store, except customers make purchases over the internet rather than in a brick-and-mortar business.

 In essence, your website replaces the store.
-Customers browse your products or services online, make a purchase (usually with a credit card), and you ship their orders to them.
+Customers browse your products or services online, make a purchase (usually with a credit card), and ship their orders to them.

 While online stores use different skills than running a physical shop, there are also many advantages.
 For starters, customers anywhere in the world can shop with you regardless of your business location.
 Also, the overhead expenses of online stores can be significantly lower than their brick-and-mortar counterparts since you don’t necessarily need to rent a physical storefront.